Landmark-Aware and Part-based Ensemble Transfer Learning Network for Facial Expression Recognition from Static images: Methodology

+Furthermore, we validate our approach against two baseline networks.
+The first network is named the Baseline network.
+We do not perform transfer learning for this network and directly train it for expression classification.
+The purpose of this network is to determine the merit of transfer learning from FLL.
+The second network is named the Full Transfer Learning (FTL) network.
+We perform transfer learning from FLL to FER for this network.
+The purpose of this network is to determine the merit of part-based transfer learning.

-Our Facial Expression Recognition pipeline consists of 7 stages: Input, Image Contrast Enhancement, Face Detection, Landmark Ground-truth Annotation, Data Augmentation, Neural Network Training, and Expression Prediction, as shown in Fig.~\ref{fig:pipeline_diagram}.
-All the seven stages of the entire FER pipeline are described in detail in the following subsections.
+The proposed network is part of the facial expression recognition pipeline we have developed.
+Our pipeline consists of seven stages: Input, Image Contrast Enhancement, Face Detection, Landmark Ground-truth Annotation, Data Augmentation, Neural Network Training, and Expression Prediction, as shown in Fig.~\ref{fig:pipeline_diagram}.
+Each stage is described in detail in the following subsections. }